Is There a Difference Between Vanity and Subsidy Publishing?

 Sovereign Publications, a vanity publishing firm owned by the fee-charging Deering Literary Agency, took hundreds of thousands of dollars from authors, most of whom never received the books they paid for.
 The Deerings were convicted of fraud, and sentenced to time in federal prison.

-Press-Tige Publishing, a vanity publisher owned by Martha Ivery (who also operated under an alias as a fee-charging literary agent), took nearly three-quarters of a million dollars from over 200 authors.
+Press-Tige Publishing, a vanity publisher owned by a woman named Martha Ivery, who also operated under an alias as a fee-charging literary agent, took nearly three-quarters of a million dollars from over 200 authors.
 Delays were common; promised print runs weren’t delivered, books weren’t distributed or marketed.
 In the last few years of its existence, Press-Tige published no books at all, though it continued to offer contracts and take money from authors.
 Ivery was ultimately sentenced to five years in federal prison.

 Minerva Press Ltd., a UK vanity publisher with branches in India and the USA, was the subject of two exposes by the BBC.
 More than 40 authors sought redress from this company, alleging false promises, production of shoddy books, and general failure to fulfill contractual promises.
 In 2001, 16 of those cases were settled by Minerva in favor of the authors under a blanket non-disclosure agreement.
 Minerva went bust in 2002, leaving behind over £2 million in debt, as well as unpaid staff and multitudes of unhappy authors.